Welcome to the Farm!

 For our cows to remain healthy and produce balanced, nutrient-dense milk, we supplement their forage with grain at milking time.
 Each cow gets 6–8 pounds of a non-GMO grain pellet blend, mixed locally by Morrison's Custom Feeds.
 This grain is singly sourced from farmers in Quebec within a 200-mile radius of the farm.

-CERTIFICATION
+Organic CERTIFICATION

 Follow us for the latest farm happenings!